 In order to make this data visible, the VM must be defined as a host in Checkmk.
 You can of course install the Checkmk agent on the VM and take full advantage of its functions.
 The piggyback data will simply be added to that already available.

 If the host name of the VM in Checkmk matches the name of the VM, the assignment works automatically.
 If not, there are various options in Checkmk to customize the piggyback name.
 The following options are available in the configuration rule itself:

-From Version 1.4.0i1] it is possible to use the VM’s operating system’s host name, if this can be accessed via the vSphere-API
+You may use the VM’s operating system’s host name, if this can be accessed via the vSphere-API

 If the VM’s name includes blank characters, the name will be truncated after the first blank.
 Alternatively, the blanks can be replaced with underscores

 If the host’s name is quite different in Checkmk, an explicit allocation can be performed with the help of the Setup > Agents > Access to agents > Hostname translation for piggybacked hosts rule.

 If the host is configured in Checkmk and the names conform, you can activate the Display VM power state on check box in the configurations rule — select if and where the data is to be made available.
 Select The Virtual Machine here.

 With a service discovery on the host(s) the new services will now be identified and can be activated.
 Be aware that the information from the services could differ from one another.
 The ESXi-Server will see a virtual machine’s RAM usage differently to how the machine’s own OS reports it.